Max-7777/star-trails/README.txt

 Open Project
 Run main

-Make sure core.jar is indicated as a library.
+Make sure core.jar is known as a library in the IDE.

 Controls:
 Arrow keys: